chromice/order.less/README.md

 ## Baseline grid

-This library lets you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
+These mixins let you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
 It can also automatically shift elements to sit on baseline, if their font size, line height and/or font family is changed.

 Baseline row height is a product of base `font-size` and base `line-height` of the document.
 For example, if the base `font-size` equals <samp>20px</samp> and base `line-height` equals <samp>1.5</samp>, then baseline row height is <samp>30px</samp>.